-- (4) an additional \$125,000 (paid) on or before February 28, 2020; and - (5) an additional \$125,000 (paid) on or before February 28, 2021. - iii.
+- i.
+Pay a 3% NSR royalty on the disposition of all minerals produced from the Hood River Property; - ii.
+Make advance royalty payments totalling \$500,000 (paid); - iii.
 Offer the vendor a right of conveyance if the Company abandons the Hood River Property; and - iv.
 Maintain the Hood River Property in good standing during the conveyance period.